 All projects with new irrigated landscape areas over 500 square feet in the scope of work, and projects at existing sites with rehabilitated landscape work over 1,200 square feet, need to be submitted to DSA for verification of compliance through a self-certification process.
 The self-certification is a two-step process: 1) at the initial submittal to DSA, and 2) after completion of the installation of the irrigated landscape areas.
 A review fee of $500 is required at the time of submittal.

 Additional requirements for existing campuses apply when a new building or an addition to an existing building is constructed.
-This requirement is related to the “footprint” size of the building or addition and calls for the upgrade of existing irrigation landscape areas.
-The intent is to rehabilitate areas on campuses to optimize water efficiency or reduce unnecessary landscape area on a campus.
+This requirement is related to the “footprint” size of the building or addition and calls for the upgrade of existing irrigated landscape areas.
+The intent is to rehabilitate areas on campuses to optimize water efficiency.
 Use of graywater and recycled water is encouraged by the Department of Water Resources.
 Special landscapes, like playing fields, are given higher irrigation adjustment factors to maintain them for use in educational programs.

 Also available is a list of Frequently Asked Questions (FAQs).